Alice Neel: Female nude portraits

 One of Neel's best known early female nude portraits is of Ethel V. Ashton (1930).
 Neel depicted Ethel, her friend from the Philadelphia School of Design for Women (now part of Moore College of Art and Design), as many art historians described as "nearly crippled with self conscious by her own exposure".
 Ethel's body was exposed in a crouched seated position, where she was able to look the viewer directly in the eye.
-Ethel's eyes were commonly described as "soulful" and expressing a sense a fear.
+Ethel's eyes were commonly described as "soulful" and expressing a sense of fear.
 Neel painted her friend through a distorted scale that added to the idea of "vulnerability and fearfulness".
 Neel said of the image: "She's almost apologizing for living.
 And look at all the furniture she has to carry all the time."
-By furniture the artist "referred to her heavy thighs, bulging stomach, and pendulous breasts."
+By furniture, the artist "referred to her heavy thighs, bulging stomach, and pendulous breasts."
 The formal elements of the painting, light and shadow, the brushstrokes, and the color are suggested to add pathos and humor to the work but they are done in a precise manner to convey a certain tone, which is vulnerability.
 The painting was exhibited 43 years later at the Alumni Exhibition, where it was severely criticized by many art critics and the general public.
 The reaction that the painting received was a firm dislike as it was thought it was going against the norms of how female nudes were supposed to be depicted.
 Ethel, the female nude, saw it on display and "stormed out of rage".
 The particular painting of the female nude was neither sexual nor flattering to the female form.
 However, Neel's aim was not to paint the female body in an idealistic way, she wanted to paint in a truthful and honest manner.
 For this reason she thought of herself as a realist painter.